carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 The removal of the "global" variables from the sketch was one of the main drivers of the refactoring effort.
 I tried to group variables which had something in common together.
 For example a portion of variables were moved to the FireTruck class.
 E.g., fire truck door, siren or driver images.
 Also, I tried making functions from some variables which drove the overall state of the sketch, e.g., variables which controlled an elapsed time of the sketch or similar.

+# Data-driven approach

 The next refactor item was data-driven approach to the scene objects initialization.
-I was able to define certain properties of some objects in the time of their creation, kind of like using a builder pattern.
+I was able to define certain properties of some objects in the time of their creation, kind of like using a builder pattern/overloaded constructor.
 I wanted to take this approach further and define the whole scene in a data-driven way.
-The first step in this process was the [Transformation](#Transformation) class effort.
+The first step in this process was the [Transformation](#Transformation) TODO: fix link class effort.
 The `Transformation` class instances are meant to be composed in a data-driven way.
+Another example would be the `Animation` class whose constructor accepts the path to the animation images, but can also be constructed with additional arguments modifying the animation behavior, e.g., the animation speed.

+The advantage of reworking the code in the data-driven way is the ability to extract the data part out from the code and eliminate the need to recompile the code when the change in the data part is made.
+In the terms of this music video, this refactoring decision turned out to be a huge overkill and I think that the data-driven approach is not very suitable for the Processing sketches.
+The reason is that the Processing sketches are usually small and the data-driven approach is not worth the effort.
+On the other hand one gains -- though incomplete -- the experience of writing data-driven systems.

 # More refactoring -- use functional programming λ